EN FR Home

 4. Change-management record — any modification to NTP configuration ticketed alongside the corresponding routing or firewall change.

 Cross-reference: our NIS 2 NTP requirements page lists this under the 10-control checklist, and the full audit checklist expands the supply-chain diversification argument.
+For the specific control alignment, see ISO 27001 Annex A.8.17 and PCI-DSS Requirement 10.6.

 Not here for audit?
 Use the right tool: